hmrc/ctc-traders-phase5-tis/source/documentation/index.md

-### Invalidation request by the holder of the transit procedure after release for transit (DDNTA section: III.II.2.10.2)
+### Invalidation request by the holder of the transit procedure after release for transit

 **Applicable procedures:** normal and simplified.